ameyzulkanthiwar/webpack/webpack.md

 Presets are sharable .babelrc configs or simply an array of babel plugins.

-plugins: Mention in the next set
+plugins: Mention in the next set (In a nut shell aits array of all the feature that you want to use for the lunguage or test)

 this are the pacages we have used in the project
 ```